Top 4 Ways to Recycle Content That You Can Practice Right Away

 Repurposing Blog Posts into Infographics

-According to CMO Council Report, 65% of senior marketing executives believe that visual assets (photos, video, illustrations and infographics) are core to how their brand story is communicated.
+According to the CMO Council Report, 65% of senior marketing executives believe that visual assets (photos, video, illustrations, and infographics) are core to how their brand story is communicated.

 Repurposing Blog Posts into Video Series

 Sites like Skillshare allow you to host a video course.
 Consider the possibility of converting a recent blog series into an engaging video.